baldapps/artemis/README.md

 * Avoid protected fields
 * Use always 'override' keyword where applicable
 * Use always 'noexcept' keyword for move constructor and move assignment operator
 * Avoid to include specific header files
+* An if-else-if sequence must always have a final else clause

 ## Configuration